English for Receptionists: 20 Essential Phrases for Hotel Staff

-In this post, we’re going to cover why English is so important for hotel receptionists and 20 expressions that all hotel receptionists must know to be able to communicate with every international visitor that walks in the door.
+In this post, we’re going to cover 20 expressions that all hotel receptionists must know to communicate with every English-speaking visitor that walks in the door.

 - Why Should Hotel Receptionists Learn English?